News & Trending Money News

 Everyone has opinions about money or economic issues, but how much can you really trust them?

 It might be a good idea to take a step back from the finance gurus out there to assess if their advice is worth following.
-You may be surprised that in some cases, it’s better to ignore them.
+You may be surprised that, in some cases, it’s better to ignore them.

-Here’s some advice from famous financial gurus that you might want to reconsider when you're trying to build wealth.
+Here’s some advice from famous financial gurus that you might want to reconsider when trying to build wealth.

 1. Dave Ramsey: Don’t use credit cards